iKernels/efficient_transformers_pretraining_objectives/README.md

 ```

+### GLUE

+For the fine-tuning on the GLUE tasks, we used the script released by [HuggingFace](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification).

 ## (Advanced) General CLI arguments

 All the arguments of `pytorch-lightning` trainer are integrated in this framework.
 So if you want for example to train over 8 GPUs in `fp16` with `deepspeed`, just pass the followings: